-AIR CONDITIONING: information and advice on use
+AIR CONDITIONING: information and operating instructions (1/2)

 Advice on use

 In some situations, (air conditioning off, air recirculation activated, ventilation speed at zero or low, etc.) you may notice that condensation starts to form on the windows and windscreen.